 This valuable business course will introduce you to retailing and show you what it takes to run a successful business.
-In this course, you will:
+This course may cover:

-- 1. Successfully run virtual grocery, sporting goods and electronics stores through Virtual Business Retailing online. - 2.
-Learn how to sell products and connect with customers. - 3.
-Develop advertising campaigns to promote school activities. - 4.
-Be introduced to the Bank of Canada and have the opportunity to receive the Counterfeit Money Detection Program Certificate. - 5.
-Compete in online business simulations. - 6.
-Potentially be given the opportunity to work in Vancouver's best school store, The Cave.
+- Successfully run virtual grocery, sporting goods and electronics stores through Virtual Business Retailing online. - Learn how to sell products and connect with customers. - Develop advertising campaigns to promote school activities. - Be introduced to the Bank of Canada and have the opportunity to receive the Counterfeit Money Detection Program Certificate. - Compete in online business simulations. - Potentially be given the opportunity to work in Vancouver's best school store, The Cave.

-E-COMMERCE 12 / MARKETING 12 MECOM12
+E-COMMERCE 12 / MARKETING 12 (MECOM12)